EveRainbow/ai-dev-handbook/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

-> A plain-English guide to AI-assisted software development
+> An opinionated, plain-English handbook for shipping production code with AI agents — workflow, prompting, security, and verification in one place.
 > *Written with AI assistance*

-I made this to learn.
-I'm still applying it.
-If you're also figuring out how to work seriously with AI tools — not just vibe code — this might help.
+**For** solo devs, AI tinkerers, and eng leads figuring out how to work seriously with AI tools — not just vibe code.

 Work in progress — contributions welcome.

+**→ New here?
+Start with [Workflow](workflow/) — the full cycle from Day 0 to production.**

 ---